sailpoint-oss/developer.sailpoint.com/products/idn/docs/getting-started/authentication.md

 ---
 id: authentication
-slug: /docs/getting-started/authentication
 ---
 # Authentication

 ## Quick Start

-The quickest way to authenticate and start using SailPoint APIs is to generate a [personal access token](./authentication.md#personal-access-tokens).
+The quickest way to authenticate and start using SailPoint APIs is to generate a [personal access token](#personal-access-tokens).
 If you are interested in using OAuth2 for authentication, then please continue to read this document.

 ## Finding Your Tenant's OAuth Details

 This document assumes your IDN instance is using the domain name supplied by SailPoint.
 If your instance is using a vanity URL, then you will need to open the following URL in your browser to get your OAuth info.
-See [finding your org/tenant name](./getting_started.md#finding-your-org-tenant-name) in the [getting started guide](./getting_started.md) to get your `{tenant}`.
+See [finding your org/tenant name](./index.md#finding-your-orgtenant-name) in the [getting started guide](./index.md) to get your `{tenant}`.

 `https://{tenant}.api.identitynow.com/oauth/info`